If you want to be more persuasive

 However, in some religions,

 Hinduism, people do, in fact, hold

-up human beings as though they possess "enlightenment" and
+of Christ, as though they possess enlightenment and

 the kind of blasphemy that Christ